Definition of Specific Learning Disabilities

-Types of Specific Learning Difficulties – There are several types, the most common include:
+Types of Specific Learning Disabilities – There are several types, the most common include:

 Dyslexia

-A language-related difficulty in which an individual experiences specific challenges in reading, writing, and spelling.
+A language-related difficulty in which an individual experiences specific challenges with reading, writing, and spelling.

 Dyslexia

-A language-related difficulty in which an individual experiences specific challenges in reading, writing, and spelling.
+A language-related difficulty in which an individual experiences specific challenges with reading, writing, and spelling.

 Dyscalculia

-A mathematics-related difficulty in which an individual experiences specific challenges in solving arithmetic problems and understanding mathematical concepts.
+A mathematics-related difficulty in which an individual experiences specific challenges in solving mathematical problems and understanding numerical concepts.

 Dyscalculia

-A mathematics-related difficulty in which an individual experiences specific challenges in solving arithmetic problems and understanding mathematical concepts.
+A mathematics-related difficulty in which an individual experiences specific challenges in solving mathematical problems and understanding numerical concepts.

 Dysgraphia

-A writing-related difficulty in which an individual experiences specific challenges in forming letters and writing them within appropriate spacing.
+A writing-related difficulty in which an individual experiences specific challenges in forming letters correctly and maintaining consistent spacing in writing.

 Dysgraphia

-A writing-related difficulty in which an individual experiences specific challenges in forming letters and writing them within appropriate spacing.
+A writing-related difficulty in which an individual experiences specific challenges in forming letters correctly and maintaining consistent spacing in writing.

 Developmental Coordination Disorder (Dyspraxia)

-A specific difficulty in acquiring and organizing motor skills, particularly fine motor skills such as tying shoelaces and fastening buttons.
+A motor coordination difficulty in which an individual experiences challenges in acquiring and organizing motor skills, particularly fine motor skills such as tying shoelaces or fastening buttons.

 Developmental Coordination Disorder (Dyspraxia)

-A specific difficulty in acquiring and organizing motor skills, particularly fine motor skills such as tying shoelaces and fastening buttons.
+A motor coordination difficulty in which an individual experiences challenges in acquiring and organizing motor skills, particularly fine motor skills such as tying shoelaces or fastening buttons.

 Developmental Coordination Disorder (Dyspraxia)

-A specific difficulty in acquiring and organizing motor skills, particularly fine motor skills such as tying shoelaces and fastening buttons.
+A motor coordination difficulty in which an individual experiences challenges in acquiring and organizing motor skills, particularly fine motor skills such as tying shoelaces or fastening buttons.

-Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD)
+Attention Deficit Disorder (ADD) / Attention Deficit Hyperactivity Disorder (ADHD)

-Difficulties in attention that interfere with an individual’s ability to plan and organize.
-Approximately 30–50% of individuals with attention disorders also experience learning difficulties.
+Difficulties in attention, planning, and organization.
+Approximately 30–50% of individuals with attention disorders also experience Specific Learning Disabilities.

-Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD)
+Attention Deficit Disorder (ADD) / Attention Deficit Hyperactivity Disorder (ADHD)

-Difficulties in attention that interfere with an individual’s ability to plan and organize.
-Approximately 30–50% of individuals with attention disorders also experience learning difficulties.
+Difficulties in attention, planning, and organization.
+Approximately 30–50% of individuals with attention disorders also experience Specific Learning Disabilities.

 For more information → Brochures

-There are certain key signs that warrant seeking the help of specialists to determine whether a student has a Specific Learning Difficulty.
-These indicators should be carefully observed and taken seriously, as recognizing them can be a crucial first step toward seeking appropriate support for students who face challenges in their educational journey.
-The most notable signs include:
+There are several key signs that may warrant consultation with a specialist to determine whether a student has a Specific Learning Disability.
+Observing these indicators carefully can be a critical first step toward seeking appropriate support for students who face challenges in their educational journey.
+The most prominent signs include:

-• Weak reading skills and poor reading comprehension compared to peers.
+• Weak reading skills and poor reading comprehension relative to age or grade level.

-• Difficulty acquiring basic arithmetic operations, understanding number concepts and place value, and solving word problems.
+• Difficulty acquiring mathematical operations, understanding numerical concepts, place value, and solving word problems.

 • Difficulty acquiring and recalling terminology and concepts.

-• Difficulty sustaining tasks for extended periods and following instructions.
+• Difficulty sustaining tasks over time and following instructions.

 • Delayed speech and language acquisition skills.

-• Low performance in fine motor skills and coordination (e.g., cutting, pasting, tearing, coloring, drawing, pencil grip, and eating skills).
+Low proficiency in fine motor skills and coordination, such as cutting, pasting, tearing, coloring, drawing, holding a pencil, or self-feeding.

-• Difficulty with memorization and weak recall abilities.
+• Difficulty memorizing information and weak recall ability.

-• Difficulty expressing ideas using appropriate language structures.
+• Challenges expressing ideas using appropriate linguistic structures.

-• Moving from one activity to another without completing the first.
+• Transitioning from one task to another without completing the first task.

-Specific Learning Difficulties are diagnosed using diagnostic assessments that include standardized psychological and educational tests designed to measure a student’s intellectual, academic, linguistic, and perceptual abilities.
-This diagnostic process is carried out by a team of qualified specialists such as psychologists and educational diagnosticians to ensure a comprehensive and integrated evaluation.
+Specific Learning Disabilities are diagnosed using standardized diagnostic tests, which include both psychological and educational assessments.
+These tests are designed to measure a student’s cognitive, academic, linguistic, and perceptual abilities.

-It is important for identification and diagnosis to take place early in the initial stages of education, as early intervention allows for the development of appropriate educational intervention plans that help the student continue their educational journey in a manner suited to their abilities.
+Early identification and diagnosis, particularly during the initial stages of education, is critical.
+Timely intervention allows for the development of appropriate educational intervention plans, enabling the student to continue their learning journey in a way that aligns with their abilities.

 Educational Intervention